Your Attic Experts.

 Because attic roof vents leave an unbarricaded entrance to your attic from outside, some homeowners believe that this enables critters and pests to enter, taking up residency in your attic.
 While insects can reach your roof, they are often harmless and unlikely to stay very long when there is a lack of food sources.
 If rooftop vent installation is complete, larger pests like rodents and birds would have a difficult time entering the attic and wouldn’t stay there very long without a nearby food source.
 To learn if your attic is vulnerable to pests, contact EcoComfort for comprehensive attic inspections in Toronto and the GTA.
 Our experts will help you identify vulnerabilities in your attic ventilation and roof so you can pest-proof your home.

 Like with your attic insulation, choosing the right amount, and the right type of attic and roof ventilation is absolutely critical, too many or too little can throw off the balance of your attic performance.
 Too much attic ventilation can leave your home vulnerable to air leaks and heat loss, costing your more on your monthly heating bills.
-One the other hand, too little ventilation or the incorrect roof vents will result in excess moisture and heat build up in the attic which would inevitably lead to mold outbreaks, negatively affecting your indoor air quality.
+One the other hand, too little ventilation or the incorrect roof vents will result in excess moisture and heat build up in the attic which would inevitably lead to mould outbreaks, negatively affecting your indoor air quality.

 There are many different types of roof vents including soffit vents and rafter vents each that have varying effects on your attic.
 To choose the best rooftop vents, contact the attic experts at EcoComfort for all your attic installation needs.
 We offer a range of high-quality attic-centric services such as blown-in insulation installation, attic ventilation, and attic insulation removal.